AP Automation is changing the business landscape

 UK-based regulations continue to push finance teams to embrace digital processes, including EU Directive 2014/55/EC, Making Tax Digital (MTD), and Duty to Report, particularly as HMRC’s ambition is to become the most digitally advanced tax administration.

+AP Automation has truly expanded over the past several years.
+Many factors have contributed to this generalisation, including solution availability as Internet services, Cloud offerings, SaaS mode and use-based pricing models, which help bring digitalisation to within reach of all types of organisations, regardless of their size or the volume of documents to handle.
 Accountants and financial leaders are particularly well positioned to observe the benefits of AP Automation, including: drastic reductions in errors, late payments and disputes (and thus the time spent dealing with them), as well as far greater reliability and security for processing, reinforced transparency and traceability regarding exchanges, productivity gains, improved work conditions for employees, faster and easier access to documents, a more modern image for the company internally and externally, and more.

 Growth is good news for most companies.
 It is both the goal and the reward for effort accomplished by their teams.
 But can be a downside for accounting departments: the greater the business activity, the more invoices there are to be processed, running the risk of quickly reaching the organizations limits in terms of capacity.
 How to process invoices in AP Automation?